 Student Body Vice President Adilene Adame

-"I am a graduate student going into the first year of my master’s program.
+"I am a graduate student going into the first year of my master's program.
 I have graduated with a Bachelor in Physical Education with a minor in coaching.
 I am from Friona, Texas, where I graduated from Friona High School in 2013.
-While working on my undergraduate degree, I was involved in athletics, Student Athlete Advisory Committee (SAAC), Kappa Delta Pi (KDP) and ASENMU.
-I was a thrower for the Track & Field team, president of SAAC, and vice president for KDP.
-During my time with ASENMU, I have been a senator for the College of Education and Technology as well as the director of Homecoming 2017 and Mud Volleyball 2018.
+While working on my undergraduate degree, I was involved in athletics, Student Athlete Advisory Committee (SAAC), Kappa Delta Pi (KDP) and the Student Government Association.
+I was a thrower for the Track and Field team, president of SAAC, and vice president for KDP.
+During my time with the Student Government Association, I have been a senator for the College of Education and Technology as well as the director of Homecoming 2017 and Mud Volleyball 2018.
 I decided to join Student Government because of my love for Eastern and my love for helping others.
 I look forward to putting my leadership skills into play and being the leader Eastern has helped me become.
 I want to be the voice of all the students, which means I will always have an open-door policy."

 Chief Justice Hannah Stout